neondatabase/website/content/docs/reference/cli-projects.md

 ### create

 This subcommand allows you to create a Neon project.

 The [Neon Free Tier](../introduction/free-tier) supports creating a single project.
 The [Neon Pro plan](../introduction/pro-plan) allows creating multiple projects.

-You are prompted for a project name, which is optional.
-Press the **Enter** key to have a project name generated for you.

 #### Usage